abap2UI5/docs/docs/configuration/setup.md

 # General

 abap2UI5 can be run with various custom configurations.
-The default setup can be invoked using the following call:
+The default setup can be invoked using the following call.

 ```abap
 METHOD if_http_extension~handle_request.